 A thin, acrid pall as of the tomb seemed to lie everywhere upon this room decked and furnished as for a bridal: upon the valance curtains of faded rose color, upon the rose-shaded lights, upon the dressing table, upon the delicate array of crystal and the man's toilet things backed with tarnished silver, silver so tarnished that the monogram was obscured.
 (5.4)

-Things are starting to make sense – here we are talking about the color "rose" – from the curtains to the lampshades, rose was the dominant color of Miss Emily's bridal chamber.
-We've all heard about the dangers of seeing through 'rose colored' glasses.
-This was a particular problem for people of Miss Emily's generation in the South.
+Things are starting to make sense: here we're talking about the color "rose."
+From the curtains to the lampshades, rose is the dominant color of Miss Emily's bridal chamber.

 We think this perspective is very important, not just because it provides a straightforward explanation, but also because it persuades us to indulge in a more compassionate reading.
 It's easy to judge Miss Emily, and maybe to forget she's a human being who has had a tragic life.
-For a look at how this explanation exposes the story's irony, check out our discussion of "Writing Style."
-Needless to say, there are many possible interpretations of the title, "A Rose for Emily," and you can feel free to think creatively when trying to figure out what this title means.
+(Bonus: for a look at how this explanation exposes the story's irony, check out our discussion of "Writing Style.")